filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus paych command [command options] [arguments...]

 COMMANDS:
    add-funds                      Add funds to the payment channel between fromAddress and toAddress.
 Creates the payment channel if it doesn't already exist. list                           List all locally registered payment channels voucher                        Interact with payment channel vouchers settle                         Settle a payment channel status                         Show the status of an outbound payment channel status-by-from-to              Show the status of an active outbound payment channel by from/to addresses collect                        Collect funds for a payment channel help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus paych add-funds

 ```
 NAME:
    lotus paych add-funds - Add funds to the payment channel between fromAddress and toAddress.
 Creates the payment channel if it doesn't already exist.